 And one more time: you do not need to enter the cash flows in date order.
 You have a computer.
 It and this calculator are smart enough to sort the cash flows for you once you've clicked the "Calc" button. :-)

 The investment can be made up of a series of cash flows.
 That is, there can be more than one investment or one withdrawal.
 (However, there has to be at least one or each.)
 The cash flows may occur on any date and for any amount.

 Think of it this way.
-When you first make an investment, you have to write a check.
-Writing a check decreases your checking account balance.
-Therefore, all investment cash flows, including the "Initial Investment" are entered as negative values
+When you first make an investment, you have to write a check or transfer funds.
+Writing a check decreases your account balance.
+Therefore, enter all investment cash flows, including the "Initial Investment" as negative values